 Ponds with acidic waters may also require liming.
 Lime is a neutralizing agent that buffers pond waters against sudden pH changes by increasing the alkalinity of the water.
 If a pond is too acidic, it will bind the phosphorus in the water or bottom soil, and not let it be used by the phytoplankton.
 This situation can be so serious that it will prevent fertilization from helping a pond at all.

-A well managed liming and fertilization program will improve your ponds.
+A well-managed liming and fertilization program will improve your ponds.
 The pond will support more fish, your fish will grow faster, and the water quality will be much better.
 Lime is just as important as fertilizer for the program to be successful.
 At The Lake Doctor, we can determine the best way to add lime to your pond.
-If you have any questions or would like to schedule a consultation with one of our specialists please do not hesitate to contact The Lake Doctor at 972-523-3232 or for your convenience you may request information from this site.
+If you have any questions or would like to schedule a consultation with one of our specialists please contact The Lake Doctor at 972-523-3232 or for your convenience you may request information from this site.

 Thank you for your interest in The Lake Doctor and we look forward to serving you and your lake in the future!